 Jennifer Hansen-Glucklich earned a Ph.D. in Germanic Languages and Literatures from the University of Virginia in 2011.
-She published a book, Holocaust Memory Reframed: Museums and the Challenges of Representation, with Rutgers University Press in 2014, and has published articles in the journal Shofar: An Interdisciplinary Journal of Jewish Studies, in the Journal of Modern Jewish Studies, in the journal Seminar: A Journal of Germanic Studies; in the book Nexus: Essays in German Jewish Studies, and in the journal Dapim: Studies on the Holocaust.
-Dr. Hansen-Glucklich has taught as visiting faculty at the Universität Wien and the Karl-Franzens-Universität Graz, and has held fellowships at the Center for Advanced Holocaust Studies, USHMM in Washington D.C. and with the German Academic Exchange Service (DAAD).
+She published a book, Holocaust Memory Reframed: Museums and the Challenges of Representation, with Rutgers University Press in 2014, and has published a number of articles and essays on the topics of Holocaust museums and memorialization, German Jewish life writing, and German literature and film.
+Dr. Hansen-Glucklich has taught as visiting faculty at the Universität Wien and the Karl-Franzens-Universität Graz, and has held fellowships at the Center for Advanced Holocaust Studies at the United States Holocaust Museum in Washington D.C. and with the German Academic Exchange Service (DAAD).

 University of Virginia: Ph.D., Germanic Language and Literature 2011